thedynamiclinker/ld/Mission.md

 Where are we supposed to meet new people these days?

-This question is asked [[Where To Find People|countless times]] a day, on every online platform.
+This question is asked [[The Problem of Where|countless times]] a day, on every online platform.

 Let's consider the possible answers.